isaacholt100/isaacholt100/README.md

 ### Hi there 👋

 I am a mathematics student at Durham University, and I love to code in my free time.
-I have published a [Rust library](https://docs.rs/bnum/latest/bnum/) that defines arbitrarily big integer types that behave exactly like the primitive integer types.
+I have published a [Rust library](https://docs.rs/bnum/latest/bnum/) that defines arbitrarily big integer types that extend the functionality of Rust's primitive integer types.

 Contact info:
 - LinkedIn: [https://www.linkedin.com/in/isaacholt100](https://www.linkedin.com/in/isaacholt100)